 You can register for this conference using this form on the University of Cambridge online store.
 There is a registration fee of £10.
 The deadline for registering for the conference is 20 March 2021.

 The information for joining the sessions will be emailed to participants shortly after the close of registration on 20th March 2021, using the email address that you used to register.
 In case of any difficulties connecting to Zoom or Gather Town, please email the organisers below.

 Call for participation

-The deadline for proposing talks is 20th February 2021.
-Conference delegates will be notified shortly after this if their talk has been accepted.
+The deadline for proposing talks was 20 February 2021 and talk submissions are now closed.
+Conference delegates will be notified shortly if their talk has been accepted.

 Talks will be 15 minutes long, plus time for questions.
 They will be presented on Zoom.
 It will be possible to submit a prerecorded talk if you are unable to present live.